pr0g/unity-portal-rendering/README.md

 # unity-portal-rendering
 Super small example of using offscreen render targets to achieve a portal effect in Unity

-Please see this accompanying blog post < link > for an explanation of the techniques involved.
+Please see this accompanying blog post http://tomhulton.blogspot.co.uk/2015/08/portal-rendering-with-offscreen-render.html for an explanation of the techniques involved.

 # Controls